Winchester Cathedral: Architecture

 The newer section of the east end is the presbytery east of the crossing and was built in the Perpendicular Gothic style from 1458 to 1520, It consists of four bays, with north and south aisles.
 Like the remodelled nave, this features two stages, rather than the three seen in the north and south transepts, the difference being the windows in the presbytery are larger than their counterparts in the nave.
 Unlike the nave, however, the presbytery is vaulted in wood, painted to look like stone.
 The vault has some of the most highly decorative and colourful roof bosses in the cathedral.
 The Lady Chapel was also greatly extended in this time during the time of Bishop Courtenay (1486–1492), given new bays to the east, with a large seven-light window.
-The vaulting of the western bay, which dates back to the time of the retrochoir, was also redone during Courtenay's time, which now features extremely intricate lierne star vaults.
-The southeast chapel of the retrochoir, adjoining the lady chapel, was also remodelled at this time, mostly by Courtenay's successor Thomas Langton, who gave it a pseudo fan vault and painted the vaulting blue.
+The vaulting of the western bay, which dates back to the time of the retroquire, was also redone during Courtenay's time, which now features extremely intricate lierne star vaults.
+The southeast chapel of the retroquire, adjoining the lady chapel, was also remodelled at this time, mostly by Courtenay's successor Thomas Langton, who gave it a pseudo fan vault and painted the vaulting blue.
 Unlike the rest of the cathedral, the coloured vault survives.

 Underneath the cathedral is the crypt, an extensive Norman survivor, which extends underneath much of the eastern end of the building.
 The crypt has numerous sections and aisles.
 The crypt has a stone vault throughout and dates from the late 11th century, similar in date to the transepts.
 There is a prominent statue in the crypt by Antony Gormley of a life-sized man, which has stood in the crypt since the 1980s.
 The crypt often floods in winter due to the high water table.